armandolopezo/Kubernetes/AKS/Cluster Autoscaler for NODES/v5 - Cluster Autoscaler is working I will add HPA/AKScreate.md

 ### With the following command below I could do a SCALE UP again

 `kubectl scale --replicas=50 deploy contoso-website -n costsavings`

+### I will test the commands that follow to try to increase of SCALE DOWN of NODES that was 20 minutes without load-balancer-sku

+### Update the cluster autoscaler profile using the az aks update ### command with the --cluster-autoscaler-profile flag

+`az aks update --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME  --cluster-autoscaler-profile scan-interval=5s scale-down-unready-time=5m scale-down-delay-after-add=5m`